molily/molily.de/_posts/2019-02-03-testing-angular.md

   In the test, we check whether a method returns correct data.

 - Services store data.
-That is, they have an internal state.
+They hold an internal state.
 We can get or set the state.

   In the test, we check whether the state is changed correctly.
 Since the state should be held in private properties, we cannot access the state directly.
 We test the state change by calling public methods.
 We should not peek into the [black box](#black-box-vs-white-box-testing).

 - Services interact with dependencies.
 These are often other Services.
 For example, a Service might send HTTP requests via Angular’s `HttpClient`.

   In the unit test, we replace the dependency with a fake that returns canned responses.
-To fake the `HttpClient` dependency, we may use Angular’s `HttpClientTestingModule`.
+To fake the `HttpClient` dependency, we use Angular’s `HttpClientTestingModule`.

 ### Testing a Service with internal state